+M.B.A.
+ELECTIVE COURSES

 All Specializations

-The Statistics faculty offer courses for M.B.A. students interested in applications of quantitative methods to various aspects of business activity.
+Statistics group faculty members offer courses for M.B.A. students interested in applications of quantitative methods to various aspects of business activity.
 These courses may also be taken to meet requirements for a specialization in statistics.
-The only prerequisite for these courses is B01.1305, with the exception of B90.2309.
-B90.2XXX courses emphasize applications and present the theory with intuitive arguments.
-B90.3XXX courses emphasize methodology that are illustrated with applications.
+The only prerequisite for these courses is Statistics and Data Analysis, B01.1305, with the exception of Mathematics of Investment, B90.2309 (which requires, in addition, one semester of undergraduate calculus or the instructor's permission).
+The B90.2XXX courses emphasize applications and present the theory at the level of intuitive arguments.
+The B90.3XXX courses emphasize the theory and methodology. using the applications as illustrations.

-Regression and Multivariate Data Analysis B90.2301
+Regression and Multivariate Data Analysis

+B90.2301

+Prerequisite: B01.1305.
+3 credits.

-A data-driven, applied statistics course focusing on the twin subjects of regression and multivariate data analysis.
-This course emphasizes applications to the analysis of business data and makes extensive use of computer statistical packages.
+This is a data-driven, applied statistics course focusing on the twin subjects of regression and multivariate data analysis.
+It emphasizes applications to the analysis of business data and makes extensive use of computer statistical packages.
 Topics include the analysis and management of data, multiple linear and nonlinear regression, selection of variables, residual analysis, model building, autoregression, and multicollinearity.
 Topics in multivariate data analysis include principal components, analysis of variance, categorical data analysis, factor analysis, cluster analysis, discriminant analysis, and logistic regression.
 All topics are illustrated on data sets obtained from the financial markets, market research studies, and other scientific inquiries.

-Forecasting Time Series Data B90.2302
+Forecasting Time Series Data

+B90.2302

 Prerequisite: B01.1305.
 3 credits.

-Presented in this course are practical time series forecasting techniques with emphasis on the Box-Jenkins (ARIMA) method and conditional volatility (ARCH/GARCH) models.
-Provided is a mix of practical data analysis as well as an introduction to the relevant theory.
-The ARIMA models are used to forecast series like interest spreads while ARCH models are used in estimating and forecasting the volatility of series like stock returns and exchange rate returns.
+Presented in this course are practical time series forecasting techniques with emphasis on the Box-Jenkins ARIMA (autoregressive integrated moving average) method and conditional volatility ARCH (autoregressive conditional heterogeneity) and GARCH (generalized autoregressive conditional heterogeneity) models.
+The course gives a mix of practical data analysis along with an introduction to the relevant theory.
+The ARIMA models are used to forecast series like interest spreads, while ARCH models are used in estimating and forecasting the volatility of series like stock returns and exchange rate returns.
 Students analyze data sets of their own choice in projects.
-Additional topics of interest covered in the course are methods of testing for nonstationary (Dickey-Fuller tests) as well as models for capturing seasonality as seen for example in series of monthly sales figures.
-The low-cost forecasting method of exponential smoothing is discussed and its connection to the RiskMetricsTM methods of J. P. Morgan and GARCH models is explored.
+Additional topics of interest covered in the course are methods of testing for nonstationary (Dickey-Fuller tests) as well as models for capturing seasonality as seen, for example, in series of monthly sales figures.
+The low-cost forecasting method of exponential smoothing is discussed, and its connection to the RiskMetricsTM methods of J. P. Morgan and GARCH models is explored.
 If time permits, we also study methods of forecasting multivariate time series, where information from several series is pooled to forecast a single series.
-The concept of co-integration or comovement of multivariate series is discussed (interest rates being a prime example) along with their implications for forecasts.
+The concept of co-integration or comovement of multivariate series is discussed (interest rates being a prime example), along with their implications for forecasts.
 Other potential topics in the course include the use of ARCH models in value at risk (VAR) analysis and in option pricing.

-Applied Stochastic Processes for Financial Models B90.2308
+Applied Stochastic Processes for Financial Models B90.2308 Prerequisite: B01.1305.
+3 credits.